ktomk/pipelines/doc/PIPELINES-CACHES.md

 it keeps any cache policy out of the equation, there aren't any remote resources to be managed.

-Also there are no remote storage for caches necessary locally, which means updating caches after each successful pipeline step run is considered an improvement here as caches are less stale.
+Having up-to-date caches after each successful local pipeline step run is considered an improvement as caches are less stale.
+The meaning of remote is directly in the meaning of the dependencies and not with the indirection that the pipeline run in some cloud far away.
+Shift left.

 ### The Docker Cache

-Another difference is the _docker_ cache.
+Another difference is the _docker cache_.
 It is always "cached" as it is `docker` on your host and falls under its own configuration/policy - more control for you as a user.
+More interoperable with your overall docker needs.
+Makes containers more transparent.

 ### Resource Limits and Remote Usage

-There are no resource limits per cache other than the cache is limited by your own disk-space.
+There are no resource limits per cache other than the cache is limited by your own disk-space and other resources you allow docker to use.

-`pipelines` itself does not upload the cache files to any remote system on its own.
-However if the folder it stores the tar-files in is being shared (e.g. shared home folder), sharing the cache may happen (see as well the next section).
+`pipelines` itself does not upload the cache files to any remote location on its own.
+However if the folder it stores the tar-files in is being shared (e.g. shared home folder), sharing the cache may happen (see as well the next section, especially if this is not your intention).

 ### Where Pipelines stores Caches